Scra3/dca/README.md

 ### Add secret key for the kraken broker

-Add a *kraken.key* file with the first line, and the second line the secret key.
+Add a *kraken.key* file with the first line the key, and the second line the secret key.

+### Add secret key for the telegram chat

+Add a *telegram.key* file with the first line the chat_id, and the second line the secret key.

 ### Run